vana-com/VRCs/VRCs/vrc-20.md

 4.1 If the token implements transfer fees or taxes, these must not exceed 3% per transaction.

 4.2 The token must not implement selective transfer restrictions that could be used to trap liquidity.
+Security-oriented blacklists for identified malicious wallets are permitted provided they are implemented with appropriate governance controls.

 ### 5. Critical Function Protection